 Stephen Poole Fine Books: Literary first editions of the 19th and 20th centuries.
 27 Cecil Court

 Close to the British Museum, walking 5-10 mins from Charing Cross, there are some other interesting bookshops, but one, in particular, should be a pilgrimage for anyone interested in type.

 Collinge and Clark This is the one and only bookshop in second hand and typography.
 A must: Private press, typography, British history.
 It has estrange opening times, check before visiting.
 In 13 Leigh Street collingeandclark.co.uk

-London’s broadest selection of secondhand academic books, the UK’s widest range in philosophy and large collections of modern literature, art, history, politics, economics, classics, science and technology.
+London’s broadest selection of secondhand academic books, the UK’s widest range of philosophy and large collections of modern literature, art, history, politics, economics, classics, science, and technology.
 In 66 The Brunswick skoob.com/

 Jarndyce Antiquarian Booksellers: Dickens first editions, the Romantics & theatre.
 46 Great Russell Street jarndyce.co.uk/

-* Pedro Arilla is the man behind the Spanish blog Don Serifa, about typography, he is a type designer and his recent Valentina font has resulted in quite a succes.
-Follow him in his personal blog, in Don Serifa, and in his twitter.
+* Pedro Arilla is the man behind the Spanish blog Don Serifa, about typography, he is a type designer and his recent Valentina font has resulted in quite a success.
+Follow him on his personal blog, in Don Serifa, and in his twitter.